goauthentik/authentik/website/integrations/services/sharepoint-se/index.md

 When you configure OIDC with authentik, you need the following resources:

 1. A SharePoint Server Subscription Edition farm starting with CU of September 2023
-2. An Authentik instance starting with version 2023.10
+2. An authentik instance starting with version 2023.10
 3. (Optional) [LDAPCP](https://www.ldapcp.com/docs/overview/introduction/) installed on the target SharePoint farm

 :::info